Daggawalla Seeds & Herbs is closed

 - Kollibri terre Sonnenblume: at Facebook, and here: Macska Moksha Press (a blog of writing and photography)

 Our seed collection has gone to a Native American couple in the Willamette Valley who will continue our same high standards.
-Randy and Edith Woodley at Eloheh Farm will have their website elohehseeds.com up and running by January 31st.
-In the meantime, you can contact them directly to make an order at: email@example.com or leave a clear message, repeating your phone number, at 503-554-8052, and the Woodleys will return your contact.
+They are Edith and Randy Woodley at Eloheh Farm and you can purchase seeds from them here: elohehseeds.com.

 “Adventures in Urban Bike Farming” book